UPDATED 9:00 am CDT, Tuesday, September 4th, 2018

 - Y-37 – “check for specific markers on the Y chromosome.

 37 markers is a good place to start and can confirm close relationships.”
 Examines 37 short tandem repeats (STRs) on the Y chromosome.
-Base price is $169 USD.
 Click here for more information.

 - Y-67 – “If want to know more about your paternal line through matching or participate in any of our free Group Projects, you will want to start with a Y-67 test. ” Examines 67 short tandem repeats (STRs) on the Y chromosome.
-Base price is $268 USD.
 Click here for more information.

 - Y-111 – “Of most benefit for those looking to confirm Y chromosome matching at our highest level between two living men.
 The difference between the tests is that we test more markers (STRs) which allows for more refined results. ” Examines 11 short tandem repeats (STRs) on the Y chromosome.
-Base price is $359 USD.
 Click here for more information.

 Click here to compare the various Y-DNA tests at Family Tree Maker.